There’s a question that comes up a lot when working with clients who are struggling to build their businesses.

 What causes entrepreneurs to fail?

-It’s a question that comes up a lot when working with clients who are struggling to build their businesses.
-Even new business owners who are doing well often feel that they are close to the edge of insolvency and are frustrated by how quickly (or rather, how slowly) their businesses are growing.
+Even new business owners who are doing well often feel that they are close to the edge of insolvency.
+They get frustrated by how quickly (or rather, how slowly) their businesses are growing.
 Obviously, starting and growing a new enterprise is challenging, or everyone would be doing it.
 By where does that challenge come from?

 Aside from the many logistical obstacles (capital, training, economic viability, etc.), one of the main struggles is psychological.
 This is an area that most new entrepreneurs don’t prepare for, and subsequently, it becomes one of the main reasons that they fail.
 Being an entrepreneur requires a different psychological skill set than most other career paths.
-One of the key concepts that is critical for successful entrepreneurs to understand is:
+There is a key concept that is critical for successful entrepreneurs to understand.

-The linear path (the straight line from the bottom left to the top right) defines what we normally expect: one unit of effort equals one unit of return.
+The linear path (the straight line from the bottom left to the top right) defines what we normally expect.
+One unit of effort equals one unit of return.
 For anyone who has worked a job for an hourly wage, this makes sense: “I get paid x dollars for every hour I work”.
-The line that starts under that linear trajectory but eventually curves above it is the path that most entrepreneurial ventures follow: in the beginning of a new business the input outweighs the return, but eventually the growth of the business means that less effort and time are needed for increasingly large returns.
+The line that starts under that linear trajectory but eventually curves above it is the path that most entrepreneurial ventures follow.
+In the beginning of a new business the input outweighs the return.
+But eventually the growth of the business translates into less effort and time needed for increasingly large returns.

-The pivot point is the critical point – it’s where the enterprise goes from being a time and energy “drain” to a leveraged organization.
+The pivot point is the critical point.
+This is where the enterprise goes from being a time and energy “drain” to a leveraged organization.
 It’s where entrepreneurs are able to find the “entrepreneurial payoff” in which they are compensated well above what the linear path would have dictated.
 This also makes up for the beginning when they were losing out on return by choosing the entrepreneurial path.

 It’s important to realize that this is a visual representation, but not necessarily a mathematical one.
 (I’m not much of a mathematician as it is.)
 While we are using a graphical visual, it doesn’t mean that there are hard and clear equations which govern how it looks.
 In fact, it’s inherently non-quantifiable.
 This is one of the most important parts of the entrepreneurial journey, because it’s not possible to define the pivot point.
 It’s often possible to define a break-even point financially, but it’s not possible to define when it will occur.
 Anyone who tells you that they have hard and fast way to determine this is trying to sell you something.